regebro/impress-console/README.rst

 a clock and a resettable timer.

-This started as an update of David Souther's notes.js, but is now not longer recognizable as such, but some parts of his code remains.
+This started as an update of David Souther's notes.js, but is now not longer recognizable as such, but some parts of his code may remain.

 Usage
 =====